 Civil Engineering is above average in terms of popularity with it being the #50 most popular degree program in the country.
 This means you won't have too much trouble finding schools that offer the degree.

 In 2024, College Factual analyzed 2 schools in order to identify the top ones for its Best Civil Engineering Schools in Alaska ranking.
-When you put them all together, these colleges and universities awarded 54 degrees in civil engineering during the 2020-2021 academic year.
+Combined, these schools handed out 47 degrees in civil engineering to qualified students.

 The civil eng school you choose to invest your time and money in matters.
 To help you make the decision that is right for you, we've developed a number of major-specific rankings, including this list of the Best Civil Engineering Schools in Alaska.